-Some historians and archivists have termed data persistence to be only half a solution, and it is acknowledged that without the appropriate read back hardware and software, reading old digital records is difficult, and can appear to be imposs imposs r ible.
-But if the Media Life Expectancy of Data data itself has not Magnetic tape Magnetic hard-disk drives 10-50 years 1-7 years persist ed, all further Flash drives and Solid- state drives 10-12 years discuss ions Recordable optical discs 1-25 years about how to Millenniata recordable optical discs 1,000 years (advertised) read this data Table 1: Life expectancy for data stored on today's media. are even worse than merely academic - they are completely superfluous.
+Some historians and archivists have termed data persistence to be only half a solution, and it is acknowledged that without the appropriate readback hardware and software, reading old digital records is difficult, and can appear to be impossible.
+But if the data itself has not persisted, all further discussions about how to read this data are even worse than merely academic - they are completely superfluous.
 But more on this later.

-The present state of storage persistence was outlined in a paper by this author at Archiving 2011^6 , with the summary data shown in Table 1.
+The state of storage persistence was outlined at the time in a paper by this author at Archiving 20116, with the summary data shown in Table 1.
 With the exception of the Millenniata recordable optical discs, the numbers are very alarming, and deserving of the terms being used to describe it.
 The only solution presently being used is migration - periodic monitoring of the status of the data, then migrating the at-risk data to newer media.
-This laborious and cost-intensive effort can only be justified by a few institutions, yet the value of the data being preserved is inestimable.
+This labor- and cost-intensive effort can only be justified by a few institutions, yet the value of the data being preserved is inestimable.